wences-sanchez/Knowledge-Base/pages/Kubernetes in Action (highlights).md

 		- -
 		- -
 		- Tip
 		  Don’t specify a pod selector when defining a ReplicationController.
 Let Kubernetes extract it from the pod template.
-This will keep your YAML shorter and simpler. #space
+This will keep your YAML shorter and simpler. #ñspace
 		- -
 		- -
 		- If a node fails in the non-Kubernetes world, the ops team would need to migrate the applications running on that node to other machines manually.
 Kubernetes, on the other hand, does that automatically.
-Soon after the ReplicationController detects that its pods are down, it will spin up new pods to replace them. #space
+Soon after the ReplicationController detects that its pods are down, it will spin up new pods to replace them. #ñspace
 		- -
 		- -
 		- When deleting a ReplicationController with kubectl delete, you can keep its pods running by passing the --cascade=false option to the command.
 Try that now:

 		  $ kubectl delete rc kubia --cascade=false
 		  replicationcontroller "kubia" deleted
 		  You’ve deleted the ReplicationController so the pods are on their own.
 They are no longer managed.
-But you can always create a new ReplicationController with the proper label selector and make them managed again. #space
+But you can always create a new ReplicationController with the proper label selector and make them managed again. #ñspace
 		- -
 		- -
 		- a single ReplicationController can’t match pods with the label env=production and those with the label env=devel at the same time.
 It can only match either pods with the env=production label or pods with the env=devel label.
-But a single ReplicaSet can match both sets of pods and treat them as a single group. #space
+But a single ReplicaSet can match both sets of pods and treat them as a single group. #ñspace
 		- -
 		- -
 		- Example of **matchExpressions** selector in Kubernetes #card